brbsix/debtool/README.md

 Ensure that the following packages are installed on your system:

-    dpkg-repack
     fakeroot
+    perl

-NOTE: `dpkg-repack` is only used to unpack installed packages.
+NOTE: `perl` is only used to unpack or repack installed packages.

 Other required packages that are most likely already installed on your system: